EightyEighth/noneapi/README.md

     In this case, we create a container with one service and run it with documentation server.
     It will be always available on `http://localhost:8081/`

+9.  **Custom serialization**
+    ```python
+    from noneapi import BaseSerializer
+    from noneapi import Protocol
+    from msgpack import packb, unpackb

+    class MsgPackSerializer(BaseSerializer):
+        def _serialize(self, data: dict) -> bytes:
+            return packb(data)

+        def _deserialize(self, data: bytes) -> dict:
+            return unpackb(data)

+    class OrderService:
+        name = 'order_service'
+        protocol: Protocol[MsgPackSerializer] = Protocol(MsgPackSerializer())

+        @rpc
+        def add_order(self, order: dict):
+            # some code
+            return order
+    ```
+    In this case, we're creating a custom serializer for the service, applicable to all its methods.
+By default, NoneAPI employs a clean JSON serializer, powered by the ultra-fast orjson library.
+Feel free to use any serializer—just inherit from BaseSerializer and pass it to the Protocol class.

+    _IMPORTANT_: If you change the serializer, you must change it on all services that will communicate with each other.
+Otherwise, you will get an error.
 ---

 ## Changelog

 ### Version 0.1.3 (2023-10-29)(alpha)
 - Initial release

+### Version 0.1.4 (2023-10-29)(alpha)
+- Add custom serializer
+- Add custom serializer documentation

 ---